HeloiseMuller/Chimera/README.md

 ## 4-FigureChimericReads_alongSegments.R

-This R script output a pdf that shows where chimeric reads map for all segments with more than 2 chimeric reads.
+This R script outputs a pdf that shows where chimeric reads map for all segments with more than 2 chimeric reads.
 On the right, it plots a zoom on HIM, if the segment has HIM.

 One has to run the script a first time to visualy set some graphical parametes, before running it a second time.
 ```